alexgo-io/alex-v1-docs/trading-lending-and-borrowing/contracts/amm-pool-v2-01.clar.md

 ### POOL features

 1. `create-pool` This function establishes a liquidity pool for a specified token pair (token-x/token-y).
-It starts by verifying that the `tx-sender` is not blacklisted through the `is-blocklisted-or-default` function \[LINK XXX XXX XXX)].
+It starts by verifying that the `tx-sender` is not blacklisted through the [`is-blocklisted-or-default` function](amm-pool-v2-01.clar.md#governance-features).
 Following this validation, the function delegates the pool creation task to the registry.
 The pools are uniquely identified by their `token-x`, `token-y`, and `factor` values.
-Upon successful creation, the function automatically invokes `add-to-position` function \[LINK XXX XXX XXX)] to initialize token positions for the specified pair within the new pool.\
+Upon successful creation, the function automatically invokes `add-to-position` function to initialize token positions for the specified pair within the new pool.\
    **Input**:

 ```lisp